Today’s post is sponsored by Land O’Lakes – we ♡ their European Style Super Premium Butter with all the heart-eyed emojis.

 When you simmer a white wine reduction with tangy lemon slices and salty chicken broth, good things are going to happen.
 Good as in magical.
 Good as in why are you still reading this post.
 W-H-Y.

 But friends, you don’t stop there.
-No. You are are hungry for the mouth-puckering brine of the capers, aren’t you?
+No. You are hungry for the mouth-puckering brine of the capers, aren’t you?
 I just knew it.
 You and I jive with this whole sauce blogging thing.
-So the important next step is that you you get extra-generous and you throw the whole darn jar of those little green-ish poppers up in the mix.
+So the important next step is that you get extra-generous and you throw the whole darn jar of those little green-ish poppers up in the mix.

 I’m literally puckering my mouth right now as I imagine how salty-tangy it is.